The major in African Studies requires the successful completion of 12 courses for 36 credits. Seven courses are required and five are electives.

 - Race and Ethnicity

-- African American History I or African American History II
+- African American History I, African American History II

-- Early African American Literature or Modern African American Literature
+- Early African American Literature, Modern African American Literature

 - 50:509:299 Perspectives in History (three credits)